Mental health: Physical activity

 Physical exercise can improve mental and physical health.
 Playing sports, walking, cycling, or doing any form of physical activity trigger the production of various hormones, sometimes including endorphins, which can elevate a person's mood.

 Studies have shown that in some cases, physical activity can have the same impact as antidepressants when treating depression and anxiety.

 Moreover, cessation of physical exercise may have adverse effects on some mental health conditions, such as depression and anxiety.
 This could lead to different negative outcomes such as obesity, skewed body image and many health risks associated with mental illnesses.
 Exercise can improve mental health but it should not be used as an alternative to therapy.

 Activity therapies

 Activity therapies also called recreation therapy and occupational therapy, promote healing through active engagement.
 An example of occupational therapy would be promoting an activity that improves daily life, such as self-care or improving hobbies.
-Similarly, recreational therapy focuses on movement, such as walking, yoga, or riding a bike.

 Each of these therapies have proven to improve mental health and have resulted in healthier, happier individuals.
 In recent years, for example, coloring has been recognized as an activity that has been proven to significantly lower the levels of depressive symptoms and anxiety in many studies.

 Expressive therapies

-Expressive therapies or creative arts therapies are a form of psychotherapy that involves the arts or art-making.
+Expressive therapies or creative arts therapies are a form of psychotherapy that involves the arts or artmaking.
 These therapies include art therapy, music therapy, drama therapy, dance therapy, and poetry therapy.
 It has been proven that music therapy is an effective way of helping people with a mental health disorder.
 Drama therapy is approved by NICE for the treatment of psychosis.